AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 For a given $O(c^j); j \in \{2,3,4\}$ configuration of UT, a chain can process SPV proofs of state on another chain.
 For $j = 4$, the furthest that a transaction can occur from its host simplex-chain is in the 3rd level of nesting (i.e. a dapp-dapp-chain).
 It would require $j-1$ SPV proofs to "ascend" from the host simplex-chain to a dapp-dapp-chain.
 However, given that full nodes of a dapp-dapp-chain are required to be full nodes of both the host dapp-chain and the host simplex-chain, transactions in that dapp-dapp-chain do not need to provide SPV proofs of state in either of those host chains -- full nodes already have those details.
 That is: transactions which "descend" the layers of nesting can do so with $O(1)$ cost.
 SPV proofs are only required when transactions "ascend" the layers of nesting to other simplex-, dapp-, or dapp-dapp-chains.

-Thus, the maximum number of SPV proofs required to prove state anywhere in a UT network is $j$.
+Thus, the maximum number of SPV proofs required to prove state anywhere in a UT simplex is $j$.

 Since $j$ is constant, cross-chain SPV proofs therefore have order: